JetBrains/jetbrains_guide/src/pages/tips/navbar-find-in-path/index.md

     in Path from the keyboard.

 ---

-Last in a six-part series on the Navigation Bar. *Previous:* [Create New File With Navigation Bar](../navbar-create-file)

 You want to find a file at a path in your project tree.
 But you've turned off the Project Tool.
 You could turn it back on, find the file, then